ivangeevo/vegehenna/## Features.md

 ## Planned for future updates
 - **Daily Growth**: Carrots, Potatoes, Wheat, and Beetroots (will) now grow once per day, adding predictability.
+- **Crop Weeding**: - All crops (will) now grow weeds that slow growth and eventually kill a plant if left unmanaged.